 Dieticians compared the 5 healthiest alcohols you should be drinking, and red wine is top of the list – followed by champagne and tequila, and let’s be fair, unless you’re an 18-year-old living in Magaluf, tequila is not going to be something you imbibe regularly.

-So, if you are going to sup on alcohol and you’re concerned about your health, wine is one of the healthiest forms of alcohol you could choose.
+So, if you are going to sup on alcohol and you’re concerned about your health, natural wines are one of the healthiest forms of alcohol you could choose.

 There are some truly fantastic food pairings out there: salt and vinegar, sushi and pickled ginger, beef and horseradish, ham and pickle, and wine and cheese.